EmergentMind/nix-config/docs/installnotes.md

 This process involves remote, unattended installation of nixos on a target machine.
 As usual the steps here will refined during testing and automated, where applicable.
 A lightweight flake is used so that I can gradually test out new tools (e.g. nixos-anywhere, disko, declarative-disk encryption, impermanence, etc) overtime without compromising anything in the full nix-config.

-The endgoal is to remotely deploy the full nix-config to new hosts without the need for an intermediary lightweight step.
-However, given the risk of unintentional re-installation on an existing host, rather than a remote rebuild for updates for example, some precautionary steps should be considered and added to when the time comes.
-Whatever script call instantiates the full process shouldn't be similar to more common commands and should require a confirmation warning or something.
+The endgoal is to remotely deploy the full nix-config to new hosts with as little manual attention as possible.

+I attempted to remotely install the full nix-config from the get go but of course, home-manager needs to be run after the install is complete and the nix-config source isn't loaded to the target so doing a home-manager switch isn't possible.
+The solution then, is to perform the lightweight install first, to establish secrets access keys, an ssh key that doesn't require passphrase, and install nixos, then remote into the host, clone the full repo and build from there.
+The passphrase-free key will then get wiped out.

-Requirements:
+### Requirements:

 - target machine, reachable by ssh, that will boot into a USB installer image
+    - IMPORTANT: as of Mar 28, 2024 you must still use NixOS version 23.05.
+NixOS-anywhere relies on rsync which is not included in the 23.11 iso.
+There is an open issue to address this and while it could be worked around in the remote_install.sh script, the effort isn't worth the gain at this time.
     - knowledge of the drives is required for declarativbe partitioning and formatting via disko
 - source machine, with flakes enabled that will remotely install nixos on the target.
-  - musts have working access to the nix-secrets repo
+- must have working access to the nix-secrets repo and able to modify the secrets

 1. Download nixos-minimal installation iso.
 2. If installing on virtualbox, the following settings have been successful in the past: